 …and NO you don’t climb it, but navigate around it!

 The last half mile or so to the summit is basically gorgeous views along the open ridge.
 In the early morning sun, it was a pleasant walk.

-We reached the summit and it was ours, at least for a few minutes when the first car climbers arrived.
-We quickly engaged the car climbers in conversation, a couple from Ottawa and gave them a run down in fifteen minutes or less of the Adirondacks, the places to see, etc. They were grateful and we hope they enjoyed a UBU ale later that day at the Ausable Inn in Keene Valley.
+We reached the summit, and it was ours, at least for a few minutes when the first car climbers arrived.
+We quickly engaged in conversation; a couple from Ottawa and gave them a brief run down of the Adirondacks, the places to see, etc. They were grateful, and we hope they enjoyed a UBU ale later that day at the Keene Valley Ausable Inn.

-The descent from Whiteface was good, we retraced our steps and soon we were back at the cairn leading to Mount Esther.
-The walk to Esther is a reasonable walk in the woods, very little vertical and within a half hour you are on top.
+The descent from Whiteface was good, we retraced our steps, and soon we were back at the cairn leading to Mount Esther.
+The walk to Esther is a reasonable walk in the woods, very little vertical and within a half hour, you’re on top.